Vector and Graph Storage

 - Connects this preference to a specific menu item (from Memory 3)

-- Returns a complete answer: "Pen is coming and she likes pasta.
+- Returns: "Pen is coming and she likes pasta.
 Order Spaghetti Carbonara"

 This multi-hop retrieval would be nearly impossible with vector search alone, but becomes natural when combining semantic search with graph relationships.